Theodore W. Petersen: Brickmaking career

 Petersen began to produce and manufacture bricks in 1872 and his signature product: the pressed brick in 1883.
 As of 1888, Petersen produced a total output of 7 million bricks per year; 600,000 of those were pressed bricks.

 Petersen then co-founded a couple of brickmaking companies (all incorporated and operated in California) including: San Francisco and Mountain View Brick and Transportation Company in 1892 for $500,000 capital stock and Petersen Brick Company (also known as: Peterson-Kartschoke Brick Company) in 1893 for $100,000 in capital stock.
 At Petersen Brick Company, Petersen served as the manager of the brickyard until his resignation on April 20, 1896.

-Petersen's bricks had a "wide and enviable reputation", according to many of his clients and customers in California, for its "superior and lasting quality", and had being manufactured with the greatest care.
-According to Horace S. Foote, an author that interviewed Petersen, Petersen's pressed brick were sold at a high price due to its "smoothness and uniformity in color".
+Petersen's bricks had a "wide and enviable reputation", according to many of his clients and customers in California, for its "superior and lasting quality", and had been manufactured with the greatest care.
+In an interview with Horace S. Foote, Petersen's pressed bricks were sold at a high price due to their "smoothness and uniformity in color".
 Additionally, the San Francisco Call described Petersen's bricks as one that are "protected from variations of temperature and rain while drying... in order to preserve the edges".

 Petersen was a member of both the Ancient Order of United Workmen and the San Jose Board of Trade.